Effective Date 06/15/2020, Rev 10/30/2020

 - Periodically reviews Operating Division and Staff Division (OpDiv/StaffDiv) procedures, actions, and reports to assure conformance with HHS and OPM policy and guidance, and all applicable federal laws and regulations.

 - OpDiv and StaffDiv Human Resources Offices (HROs):

-- Comply with this guidance, HHS Instruction 302-1, Employment in the Excepted Service, and applicable federal laws and regulations when making appointments under the Schedule A, Persons with Disabilities, authority.
+- Comply with this guidance, HHS and OPM policy and guidance, and all applicable federal laws and regulations when making appointments under the Schedule A authority.

 - Adhere to the time-limits for temporary and time-limited appointments under 5 CFR §213.104.

 - Verifying Proof of Disability Prior to Appointment